aptos-labs/aptos-multi-region-bench/README.md

 ./bin/cluster.py kube get svc | grep -c pending
 ```

 To run genesis for the first time, execute the below command.
-This will generate keys and get the public IP for each of the validators and fullnodes and then generate a genesis and waypoint.
+This will generate keys and get the public IP for each of the validators and fullnodes and then generate a genesis blob and waypoint.
 These will then be uploaded to each node (via kubernetes) for startup
 ```
 ./bin/cluster.py genesis create --generate-keys
 ```